 Self-organised exercise and organised sport outdoors is allowed for individuals and groups of up 4 people.
 Public gatherings (including student groups of all ages) was raised from 20 to 50 people on 4 May.
 Gyms, swimming pools, and indoor sports clubs reopened on 25 May and public gatherings of up to 200 people were permitted.

-In a major change from the original five-phase reopening plan on 1 May, an Taoiseach (Prime Minister) announced on 19 June an escalation of reopening from 29 June.
-This unexpectedly includes all swimming pools, fitness, sports clubs, and most other activities.
+In a major change from the original five-phase reopening plan on 1 May, An Taoiseach (Prime Minister) announced on 19 June an escalation of reopening from 29 June.
+This includes all swimming pools, fitness, sports clubs, and most other activities.
 This is most welcomed by the industry from the original reopening date of 10 August.
-Only pubs (who don't serve food) and casinos will remain closed until 20 July and limits on mass gatherings to continue with 50 people indoors and 200 outdoors allowed from 29 June.
-Further easing of restrictions will occur from 20 July with larger mass gatherings of 100 people indoors and 500 outdoors allowed.
-Larger gatherings beyond that are not expected to be allowed until at least September.
+Only pubs (who don't serve food) and casinos will remain closed until 20 July and limits on mass gatherings to continue with 50 people indoors and 200 outdoors are allowed from 29 June.
 A new stimulus package was announced to help swimming pools reopen.
-A shock announcement was made on Friday, 6 August, by An Taoiseach (Irish Prime Minister) imposing severe restrictions on movement in 3 Counties (Kildare, Laois and Offaly) closing down gyms, indoor sports centres, and swimming pools along with restaurants and hotels (except for business accommodation) for a period of at least 2 weeks.
-All retail and most businesses allowed remain open but Garda (police) checkpoints set up effectively closing the three counties except for essential movement for specific reasons.
-Only 6 hours notice of the lockdown was given being put into effect from midnight on 6 August.
-The “lockdown” was imposed due to outbreaks of COVID-19 in four meat and dog food processing factories and associated direct provision accommodation.
+Following a shock announcement made Friday, 6 August, An Taoiseach (Irish Prime Minister) imposed severe restrictions on movement in three counties (Kildare, Laois, and Offaly), closing down gyms, indoor sports centres, and swimming pools along with restaurants and hotels (except for business accommodation) for a period of over three weeks.
+New national restrictions were introduced from 18 August to 15 September, which were then followed by a new five colour system as part of the new Living With COVID-19 Plan announced 15 September.
+It is recommended that those responsible for managing these facilities carry out a risk assessment before reopening to manage the public health risk for their customers, attendees, participants, and staff.

 Israel reimposed on Monday, 6 July, a series of restrictions to fight a spike in coronavirus infections, including the immediate closure of bars, night clubs, gyms, and event halls.